-- the capital structure, including information on shares which are not admitted to trading, with an indication of the different classes of shares and, for each class of shares, the rights and obligations attaching to it and the percentage of share capital that it represents; - (ii) any restrictions on the transfer of shares, such as clauses on consent for disposal, or restrictions on the ownership of shares; - (iii) qualified holdings in the company's share capital; - (iv) identification of any shareholders that hold special rights and a description of such rights; - (v) the system of control of any employee share scheme where the voting rights are not exercised directly by the employees; - (vi) any restrictions on voting rights, such as limitations on the voting rights of holders of a given percentage or number of votes, deadlines for exercising voting rights, or systems whereby the financial rights attaching to securities are separated from the holding of securities; - (vii) shareholders' agreements which are known to the company and may result in restrictions on the transfer of securities or voting rights; - (viii) the rules governing the appointment and replacement of board members and amendment of the articles of association; - (ix) the powers of the board, notably in respect of resolutions to increase equity; - (x) any significant agreements to which the company is a party and which take effect, alter or terminate upon a change of control of the company following a takeover bid, as well as the effects thereof, except where their nature is such that their disclosure would be seriously prejudicial to the company; this exception shall not apply where the company is specifically obliged to disclose such information on the basis of other legal requirements; - (xi) any agreements between the company and members of the management body or employees providing for compensation if they resign or are made redundant without valid reason or if their employment ceases because of a takeover bid; - (xii) core information on the internal control and risk management systems implemented in the company regarding disclosure of financial information; - (xiii)compliance with the Corporate Governance statement to which the issuer is subject by virtue of legal or regulatory provisions;
+- the capital structure, including information on shares which are not admitted to trading, with an indication of the different classes of shares and, for each class of shares, the rights and obligations attaching to it and the percentage of share capital that it represents; - (ii) any restrictions on the transfer of shares, such as clauses on consent for disposal, or restrictions on the ownership of shares; - (iii) qualified holdings in the company's share capital; - (iv) identification of any shareholders that hold special rights and a description of such rights;

-- (xiv)compliance with the Corporate Governance statement by which the issuer voluntarily abides; - (xv) location where the public may find the Corporate Governance Code to which the issuer is subject in accordance with the previous subparagraphs; and - (xvi) content and description of the way the issuer's corporate bodies function, as well as the committees created thereby.
+- (v) the system of control of any employee share scheme where the voting rights are not exercised directly by the employees; - (vi) any restrictions on voting rights, such as limitations on the voting rights of holders of a given percentage or number of votes, deadlines for exercising voting rights, or systems whereby the financial rights attaching to securities are separated from the holding of securities; - (vii) shareholders' agreements which are known to the company and may result in restrictions on the transfer of securities or voting rights; - (viii) the rules governing the appointment and replacement of board members and amendment of the articles of association; - (ix) the powers of the board, notably in respect of resolutions to increase equity; - (x) any significant agreements to which the company is a party and which take effect, alter or terminate upon a change of control of the company following a takeover bid, as well as the effects thereof, except where their nature is such that their disclosure would be seriously damaging to the company; this exception shall not apply where the company is specifically obliged to disclose such information on the basis of other legal requirements; - (xi) any agreements between the company and members of the management body or employees providing for compensation if they resign or are made redundant without valid reason or if their employment ceases because of a takeover bid; - (xii) core information on the internal control and risk management systems implemented in the company regarding disclosure of financial information; - (xiii) compliance with the Corporate Governance statement to which the issuer is subject by virtue of legal or regulatory provisions; - (xiv) compliance with the Corporate Governance statement by which the issuer voluntarily abides; - (xv) location where the public may find the Corporate Governance Code to which the issuer is subject in accordance with the previous subparagraphs; - (xvi) content and description of the way the issuer's corporate bodies function, as well as the committees created thereby; and - (xvii) a description of the diversity policy applied by the company in relation to its management and supervisory bodies, namely, in terms of age, sex, qualifications and professional background, the objectives of such diversity policy, the way it was applied and results in the period of reference.
+In case a company does not apply a diversity policy, it must explain in its report why it does not apply such policy.
+However, this requirement does not apply to SMEs.